RobDWaller/ReallySimpleArrayTest/README.md

 ### Task Two

-Create a new array that adds a new field called fullname to each array item.
+Create a new array that adds a new field called full_name to each array item.
 This field should combine the values of the forename and surname fields.

 Each array item in the new array should have the following output...